KlaraElmegaard/SocialGraphs_HP/index.markdown

 ## Communities between the characters - are all characters connected as we believe?
 *"You're not going mad or anything.
 I can see them too." - Luna Lovegood*

-Communities are smaller locally dense connected subgraph in a network, where the nodes are more likely to connect to other nodes in the same community [1](http://networksciencebook.com/chapter/9#basics).
-Of course the network of all characters in the Harry Potter universe forms such communities!
+Communities are smaller and locally dense connected subgraph in a network, where the nodes are more likely to connect to other nodes in the same community [1](http://networksciencebook.com/chapter/9#basics).
+The network of all characters in the Harry Potter universe forms such communities!
 Some are obvious, but is there communites that we did not know about?
 Are some enimies more connected than friends, alliances or even family?
 Let's find out!

 Check out how the Louvian algorithm[2](https://python-louvain.readthedocs.io/en/latest/api.html), has seperated the graph into networks.

 {% include Communities-in-Harry-Potter-fandom-universe.html%}

-Many nodes, many edges, but funny to surf around!
+Many nodes and many edges, but funny to surf around!
 Can you find Harry Potter now?
 If not, then look at community 11.
-Explore some of the characters in his community, many of them are "undefined" or characters without a name, exciting!
+Explore some of the characters in his community.
+Many of them are "undefined" something or characters without a name, exciting!
 Can you find any other major characters in this community?
 Hint, look at the mid-bottom...
 Maybe the Dursleys.

 Let's dig a bit deeper into these communities, and the distributions of characters in each community.

 <img src="images/com_dist.png" alt="hi" class="inline"/>

 So the size of the communities variate a lot, but would it be meaningful to look at all of these.
-Let take a look at the first five characters of a small network and and large.
+Let take a look at the first five characters of a small network and of large network.

 | Community 16 | Community 1 |
 | ----------------------- | ----------------------- |